Louis-P35/Quaternion-based_quadcopter-flight-controller/README.md

 ## Features

-- **Microcontroller**: STM32H7 running at 480 MHz
+- **Microcontroller**: Support the STM32H7 microcontroler, running at 480 MHz.
-- **IMU Sensor**: ICM20948  (3-axis accelerometer, 3-axis gyroscope, and 3-axis magnetometer)
+- **IMU Sensor**: Support the ICM20948  (3-axis accelerometer, 3-axis gyroscope, and 3-axis magnetometer) IMU with SPI for fast communication.
-- **Optical Flow & Lidar**: MTF-01 sensor provide horizontal velocity and ground distance to enable position holding.
+- **Optical Flow & Lidar**: Support the MTF-01 sensor, it provide horizontal velocity and ground distance to enable position and altitude holding.
-- **Radio Receiver**: Reading Sbus signals
+- **Radio Receiver**: Support PWM signals and Sbus protocol.
-- **ESC Control**: Generating 500Hz PWM signals for brushless motors' ESCs
+- **ESC Control**: Support 500Hz PWM generation to command the brushless motors' ESCs.
-- **AHRS (Attitude Estimation)**: Madgwick filter, for stabilized flight mode
+- **AHRS (Attitude Estimation)**: Use a Madgwick filter (sensor fusion) for stabilized flight mode.
-- **Quaternion Calculations**: To avoid gimbal lock and enable efficient spherical rotation interpolation, quaternions are used
+- **Quaternion Calculations**: To avoid gimbal lock pitfall and enable efficient spherical rotation interpolation, quaternions are used in the entire control loop.
-- **PID Controllers**: 3 PID controllers can be chained for various flight modes including stabilized, acrobatic, and position hold mode
+- **PID Controllers**: 3 PID controllers can be chained for various flight modes including stabilized, acrobatic, and position hold mode.
+PID coefficients can be tuned.
+- **Filtering**: First order and second order low pass filter are used to filter out the noise.
+CutOff frequencys can be tuned.
+- **Blackbox**: Data logging asynchronousely (over UART), data logging on SD card comming soon.
+- **Battery Voltage Compensation**: The motors power is constently ajusted according to the battery level.
+Avoiding power drop at low battery.

+Coming soon:
+- **CLI**: Command line interface to tune radio input, PID coefficient and filters.
+- **Crash Recovery**: Freefal detection and recover from it.

 ## Architecture Diagram